 First of all, SOC stands for Service Organization Control.

-Additionally, SOC 2 reports will provide deeper insights to the clients, stakeholders, suppliers, and business partners into how a service organization/provider manages customer data using effective controls.
+Also, SOC 2 reports provide deeper insights to the clients, stakeholders, suppliers, and business partners into how a service organization/provider manages customer data using effective controls.
 Basically, it is based on the principles of policies, communications, processes, and monitoring.

 Types of SOC Reports